binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter9.md

 This attack only works on a LAN.
 The attack is often used as a component of larger attacks, harvesting credentials, cookies, CSRF tokens, hijacking.
 Even using TLS (in many cases TLS can be [downgraded](#network-identify-risks-tls-downgrade)).

-There is a complete cloning example of a website, ARP spoof, DNS spoof, hands on hack, in the [website section below](#network-identify-risks-spoofing-website).
+There is a complete cloning example of a website, ARP spoof, DNS spoof and hands on hack, in the [website section below](#network-identify-risks-spoofing-website).

 * [MitM with ARP spoofing](http://blog.binarymist.net/2015/04/25/web-server-log-management/#mitm)
 * [With TLS](http://frishit.com/tag/ettercap/)